lizadaly/a-pickler/README.md

 ```

-Any words added replace the `spellchecked_word` value in the concordance, and flip the `is_spellchecked` bit.
+Any words added replace the `spellchecked_word` value in the dictionary, and flip the `is_spellchecked` bit.
 Re-running the program will resume at the last-checked word.
-On control-C (or at completion), the concordance is saved.
+On control-C (or at completion), the dictionary is saved.